Contract Automation

 1. A checker, that repeatedly checks on an event.

-2. A follow-up executor, that contains the custom logic and executes it when the checker returnss true.
+2. A follow-up executor, that contains the custom logic and executes it when the checker returns true.

 IAutomateCompatible interface